Best Black Friday deals you might have missed that are still on sale

 Sold by Bed, Bath and Beyond

-Get your your bath towels, sheets and robes toasty and warm with this towel warmer in this towel warmer.
-You can add your favorite essential oil to the built-in diffuser and fit up to three towels inside at one time.
+Get your bath towels, sheets and robes toasty and warm with this towel warmer.
+You can add your favorite essential oil to the built-in diffuser.
+It fits up to three towels inside at one time.

 Sold by Bed, Bath and Beyond

-This bar cart has three shelves so you can fit everything you need to entertain and easily divide between liquors, mixers and garnishes.
+This bar cart has three shelves so you can fit everything you need to entertain, including liquors, mixers and garnishes.
 The wheels are extra smooth so you can move the cart around without fear of spillages.

 Sold by Bed, Bath and Beyond